ONSdigital/dis-wagtail/functional_tests/README.md

 Assertions should use the [Playwright assertions](https://playwright.dev/docs/test-assertions) wherever possible.
-This has built in retry and timeout logic where applicable, to allow grace periods for content to load on the page, so will be more robust than trying to retrieve data and make python assertions about it.
+This has built in retry and timeout logic where applicable, to allow grace periods for content to load on the page, so will be more robust than attempting to retrieve data from the page and make plain python assertions.

 ### Step parameter types